jeevikaar/CODSOFT/README.md

 # CODSOFT
 CHATBOT WITH RULE-BASED RESPONSES
-CODSOFT AI Internship

-This project is part of Task 1 for the CodSoft Data Science Internship, where we build a simple rule-based chatbot using Python and ipywidgets in Google Colab.
+This project is part of Task 1 for the CodSoft AI Internship, where we build a simple rule-based chatbot using Python and ipywidgets in Google Colab.
 The chatbot provides interactive text-based communication with basic natural language understanding using regular expressions.

  Objective